Tenant Satisfaction Measures

 Satisfaction that the landlord keeps tenants informed about things that matter to them

-• We send out voice, our tenant magazine, three times a year, and make sure it covers areas that customers have told us we need to improve on or give them more information about.
+• We send out voice, our customer magazine, three times a year, and make sure it covers areas that customers have told us we need to improve on or give them more information about.

 • We now send more targeted texts and emails to specific blocks to let customers know if there has been any disruption to services or if we are going to be visiting to undertake a communal repair.